lutece-platform/lutece-demo-site-suggest/README.md

 All Lutece sources are available  at :
 'https://github.com/lutece-platform'

-more information about Lutèce framework : 'https://fr.lutece.paris.fr/fr/wiki/home.html'
+more information about Lutï¿½ce framework : 'https://fr.lutece.paris.fr/fr/wiki/home.html'